fastlane/github-actions/CONTRIBUTING.md

 ### Recommendations on versioning your action

-Since we keep multiple actions in one repository, all the actions are released in one batch (we do not support semantic versioning yet).
+Since we keep multiple Actions in one repository, all the Actions are released in one batch (we do not support semantic versioning yet).

 **JavaScript / TypeScript Action**